There’s no shame in being a homebody – holding down the couch definitely counts as a hobby, and working from home is a hot trend right now.

 All dog breeds will need at least some outside time, but certain traits will definitely mitigate the need to be outside very often.
 These qualities include:

 - Modest Exercise Requirements.
 Some dogs are born couch potatoes.
 They don’t need – and they certainly don’t want – a lot of physical activity.
-They grow out of the crazy puppy stage super quickly, and they are content to lie on the couch all day.
+They grow out of the crazy puppy stage super quickly, and they become calm dogs who are content to lie on the couch all day.
 While you’ll have to watch their weight to avoid the problems that come along with canine obesity, an indoor-living dog won’t need several walks a day or trips to the dog park.

 - Relatively Little Interest in the Outdoors.
 If your pooch is going to spend a lot of time indoors, dogs from the sporting group or the working group are generally not going to be the best option.
 Dogs who love to sniff or track for hours on end (looking at you, beagles) are not going to be happy indoors all the time around the same scenery.